-Automated remote continuous monitoring addresses these and other pain points cited by respondents..
+Automated remote continuous monitoring addresses these and other pain points that respondents cited.
 For example, organizations that conduct remote, continuous monitoring struggle less with sample time/cost/safety issues (23% vs. 36% for mostly manual) and infrequent samples (27% vs. 37% for mostly manual).